eddieantonio/dusterjs/README.md

 ## Changes by Suresh Jayanty

  * Added support for growl notifications
  * Added support for settings file
  * Ignoring .swp files created when some one uses vim to edit the dust files

+## Changes by eddieantonio

+ * Hilariously undermined Suresh's contributions:
+    - Changed built-in growl to [node-growl](https://github.com/visionmedia/node-growl)
+    - Changed YAML format to JSON format.
+Not quite sure why I did this. :/
+    - Changed settings file to the current working directory (as opposed to home directory).